 See "Sport and Exercise Science Ph.D." (p.
-230).
+231).

-Prerequisites - - 3 hours
+Prerequisites - 3 hours

-SES 703 Research Seminar in Sport and 3
+SES 602 Introduction to Research in Sport and 3

 Exercise Science

 or

 A graduate research course from

-Educational Psychology (EPSY),

 Psychology (PSY) or Applied

 Statistics and Research Methods

 (SRM).
-Advisor approval is
+Advisor approval is required

-required for this choice.
+for this choice.

-Students in this emphasis are required to successfully complete, with a grade of "B" or better in each course, the doctoral minor in Applied Statistics and Research Methods.
+Students in the Sport Administration Emphasis are required to successfully complete, all requirements for the Applied Statistics and Research Methods minor with a grade of "B" or better in each course.